Working with Beams and Posts

 Using Drywall.
 First, build two wood ladders made of lx3s.
-Place the ladders against the beam & then toe nail them to the joists.
+Place the ladders against the beam and then toe nail them to the joists.
 Attach drywall on all three sides.
 Before finishing the walls, cover the drywall joints with drywall corner bead or wood trim.

 A large, rectangular sheet metal duct (called a trunk) often leads from the furnace to the farthest points of the basement.
-Smaller ducts branch away from the trunk & distribute air to each room above.
+Smaller ducts branch away from the trunk and distribute air to each room above.
 The ducts in a central air-conditioning system may have a similar layout.
 If the ducts obstruct headroom, it may be possible to move them, but this definitely is a job for a heating or cooling contractor.
-In most cases, it's much easier & less expensive to leave the ducts in place.
+In most cases, it's much easier and less expensive to leave the ducts in place.
 It may be possible to enclose them within the confines of a suspended ceiling.
-If a suspended ceiling is not feasible, however, the ducts can be boxed within a wood & paneling framework.
+If a suspended ceiling is not feasible, however, the ducts can be boxed within a wood and paneling framework.

 Concealing Soil Pipes

-The soil pipe (the main drain line of a house) conducts water & waste away from the house.
-Typically, it's the largest pipe in the basement & may be plastic or cast iron.
+The soil pipe (the main drain line of a house) conducts water and waste away from the house.
+Typically, it's the largest pipe in the basement and may be plastic or cast iron.
 If possible, enclose the pipe within a box or a soffit.
 It is a good idea to wrap the pipe in insulation before it's boxed, especially if it's plastic.
 The insulation reduces the sound of rushing water.
 Be sure to take measurements in several places along the length of the pipe, however, because it must slope at least ¼ inch per foot in order to drain properly.
 If the soil pipe’s cleanout plug is covered up, include a door for access to the plug.

 Painting Masonry Walls

-For paint to adhere properly, it must be applied to a surface that's free of dirt, dust, & grease.
+For paint to adhere properly, it must be applied to a surface that's free of dirt, dust, and grease.
 In a basement, it's especially important that the surface is dry.
 If the wall is susceptible to moisture problems, the problems must be corrected first or the paint will flake off the wall.
-The care that's invested in cleaning, scraping, & patching the walls makes the effort of painting worthwhile.
+The care that's invested in cleaning, scraping, and patching the walls makes the effort of painting worthwhile.

 Types of Paints

 Though not quite a paint, another colored surface coating can be applied to basement walls, particularly if minor moisture problems are evident.
-Called masonry waterproofer,” it's a ready-mixed coating that contains synthetic rubber & portland cement.
+Called masonry waterproofer,” it's a ready-mixed coating that contains synthetic rubber and portland cement.
 (Some formulations are latex-based to reduce fumes.)
-The product comes in several standard colors & can be tinted lightly to produce other colors.
+The product comes in several standard colors and can be tinted lightly to produce other colors.
 Two coats of this product actually seal the surface from minor moisture penetration, even f that moisture is driven by hydrostatic pressure.
 Masonry waterproofers are applied with a brush, not a roller, to ensure that the pores of the masonry are sealed adequately There is no need to paint over waterproofer that's tinted, although you can paint over it with a latex paint.

 Types of Drywall

 Regular drywall has a dark gray kraft paper backing.
 The front is covered with smooth, off-white paper that takes paint readily.
-The long edges of each sheet are tapered slightly to accept tape & joint compound.
+The long edges of each sheet are tapered slightly to accept tape and joint compound.
 Standard drywall comes in several thicknesses; ½ inch is suitable for basements.
 Some types of drywall have special purposes.

 Water-resistant drywall, usually blue or green in color, is made for use in areas of high moisture, such as around bathtubs.
 Fire-resistant drywall, called Type X, sometimes is required by building codes in certain areas, such as around a furnace enclosure.